 Magicbox Mini Cabaret

 His finale was mind reading from two audience members, that chose a word from a random page in a book.
-An elaborate path lead to reveal the prediction, but was absolutely brilliant.
+An elaborate path leads to revealing the prediction and was absolutely brilliant.

 Next up was Ross McClean, who is a member of the Neptune Magic Society.